IgweKC/flaskapi/README.md

 # flaskapi
 simple flask api for beginners class.
-It shows the most basics of creating flask API
+It shows the most basics of creating flask API.
+For more details please like and follow